Governmentality: Foucault

+Further development

-Hunt and Wickham, in their work Foucault and Law [1994] begin the section on governmentality with a very basic definition derived from Foucault's work.
-They state, "governmentality is the dramatic expansion in the scope of government, featuring an increase in the number and size of the governmental calculation mechanisms" [1994:76].
-In other words, governmentality describes the new form of governing that arose in the mid-eighteenth century that was closely allied with the creation and growth of the modern bureaucracies.
-In giving this definition, Hunt and Wickham conceive of the term as consisting of two parts 'governmental' and '–ity' - governmental meaning pertaining to the government of a country; and the suffix –ity meaning the study of.
-They acknowledge that this definition lacks some of Foucault's finer nuances and try to redress this by explaining some more of Foucault's ideas, including reason of state, the problem of population, modern political economy, liberal securitisation, and the emergence of the human sciences" [1994:77].
+Hunt and Wickham, in their work Foucault and Law (1994) begin the section on governmentality with a very basic definition derived from Foucault: "governmentality is the dramatic expansion in the scope of government, featuring an increase in the number and size of the governmental calculation mechanisms".
+In giving this definition, Hunt and Wickham conceive of the term as consisting of two parts 'governmental' and '–ity', with 'governmental' pertaining to the government of a country; and the suffix –ity meaning the study of.
+They also contextualise the definition in broader Foucaultian theory referring to concepts such as the reason of state, the problem of population, modern political economy, liberal securitisation, and the emergence of the human sciences.

 Kerr's approach to the term is more complex.
 He conceives of the term as an abbreviation of "governmental rationality" [1999:174].
 In other words, it is a way of thinking about the government and the practices of the government.
 To him it is not "a zone of critical-revolutionary study, but one that conceptually reproduces capitalist rule" [1999:197] by asserting that some form of government (and power) will always be necessary to control and constitute society.
-By defining governmentality only in terms of the state, Kerr fails to take account of other forms of governance and the idea of mentalities of government in this broader sense.